 Android 7.0 introduced support for a separate work challenge to enhance security and control.
 The work challenge is a separate passcode that protects work apps and data.
-Administrators managing the work profile can set the password policies for the work challenge differently from the policies for other device passwords.
-Administrators managing the work profile set the challenge policies using the usual DevicePolicyManager methods, such as setPasswordQuality() and setPasswordMinimumLength().
-The primary device lock can be configured using the DevicePolicyManager instance returned by the DevicePolicyManager.getParentProfileInstance() method.
+Admins managing the work profile can choose to set the password policies for the work challenge differently from the policies for other device passwords.
+Admins managing the work profile set the challenge policies using the usual DevicePolicyManager methods, such as setPasswordQuality() and setPasswordMinimumLength().
+These admins can also configure the primary device lock, by using the DevicePolicyManager instance returned by the DevicePolicyManager.getParentProfileInstance() method.